Garnet: Andradite

 Andradite is a calcium-iron garnet, Ca3Fe2(SiO4)3, is of variable composition and may be red, yellow, brown, green or black.
 The recognized varieties are demantoid (green), melanite (black), and topazolite (yellow or green).
+The red-brown translucent variety of colophonite is recognized as a partially obsolete name.
 Andradite is found in skarns and in deep-seated igneous rocks like syenite as well as serpentines and greenschists.
 Demantoid is one of the most prized of garnet varieties.

 Grossular

 Grossular is a calcium-aluminium garnet with the formula Ca3Al2(SiO4)3, though the calcium may in part be replaced by ferrous iron and the aluminium by ferric iron.
 The name grossular is derived from the botanical name for the gooseberry, grossularia, in reference to the green garnet of this composition that is found in Siberia.
 Other shades include cinnamon brown (cinnamon stone variety), red, and yellow.
 Because of its inferior hardness to zircon, which the yellow crystals resemble, they have also been called hessonite from the Greek meaning inferior.
 Grossular is found in skarns, contact metamorphosed limestones with vesuvianite, diopside, wollastonite and wernerite.

 Grossular garnet from Kenya and Tanzania has been called tsavorite.
 Tsavorite was first described in the 1960s in the Tsavo area of Kenya, from which the gem takes its name.